** Paradise Carts only provides golf carts and bicycle rentals on Grand Turk, Turks and Caicos Islands. **

 The fantastic Grace Bay Beach is a great place to begin your visit to Providenciales.
 The sand feels like silk, and the water shines a captivating blue.
 If you are interested in swimming, paddleboarding, or just lying under the sun, a visit to Grace Bay will make you feel the easy luxury the islands are famous for.

-Afternoon: Snorkeling at Bight Reef or Smith’s Reef
+Afternoon: Snorkel Bight Reef or Smith’s Reef Without a Boat Tour

 The Turks and Caicos are famous for snorkeling, and you can try it without taking a boat tour.
 Enjoy easy access snorkeling at Bight Reef (Coral Gardens), found off the western tip of Grace Bay.
 You will likely encounter a variety of fish, turtles, and possibly spot a stingray swimming through the water.
 A more tranquil scene can be found at Smith’s Reef in Turtle Cove, where there are various entry points, and you may encounter eagle rays and lobsters.